Skip to content

 For this we would search in the autogenerated permissions for a permission to enable writing to text files like allow-write-text-file and then for a scope which would allow us to access the $HOME/test.txt file.

 We need to add these to our capabilities section in our src-tauri/tauri.conf.json or in a file in the src-tauri/capabilities/ folder.
-By default there is already a capability in src-tauri/capabilities/main.json we can modify.
+By default there is already a capability in src-tauri/capabilities/default.json we can modify.

 Since there are only autogenerated scopes in the fs plugin to access the full $HOME folder, we need to configure our own scope.
 This scope should be only enabled for the write-text-file command and should only expose our test.txt file.